 - Logical and Rational Thinking Skills are the foundation for critical thinking.
-Try the article on 10 Common Logical Fallacies and Spiritual Axioms for more information and deeper dive.
+Try the article 10 Common Logical Fallacies and Spiritual Axioms for more information and deeper dive.

-- “Inner work” also includes several other analytical processes like The Enneagram Personality Profile and Comparative Analysis.
+- “Inner work” includes several other analytical processes like The Enneagram Personality Profile and Comparative Analysis.
 These tools help you understand how the mind works.

 - Seated meditation is the focal point for the spiritual practice of many people.
 Start with the Two-Step Beginning Mediation.
 Then see how this progresses to Mindfulness Meditation.
 You’ll need an instructor to teach your Japa or Transcendental Meditation and advanced sutras like Siddhis of Patanjali.